microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 That way, not only tokenization is performant even if all tokens in the document change, but also bracket pair colorization.

-However, when a document contains a lot of unbalanced brackets in comments, the color of brackets at the end of the document might flicker as the bracket pair parsers learns that these brackets should be treated as plain text.
+However, when a document contains a lot of unbalanced brackets in comments, the color of brackets at the end of the document might flicker as the bracket pair parser learns that these brackets should be ignored.
 To avoid flickering of bracket pair colors when opening a document and navigating to its end, we maintain two bracket pair ASTs until the initial tokenization process completes.
 The first AST is built without token information and does not receive token updates.
 The second one initially is a clone of the first AST, but receives token updates and diverges more and more as tokenization progresses and token updates are applied.
 Initially, the first AST is used to query brackets, but the second one takes over once the document is fully tokenized.